designedmind/2017/CFP.md

 * **Brain homologies and animal consciousness.** Brain structures implicated in consciousness in humans evolved tens of millions of years ago.
 Many neuroscientists have argued that we will find (primitives forms of) consciousness wherever we find homologous structures.
-Are these suppositions consistent with functional/behavioural perspectives, or are they too liberal?
+These claims seem in tension with accounts that associate consciousness with specific forms of autonomy and behavioural flexibility.
+Are they too liberal?

 * **Role of language.** If homology arguments can seem overly liberal, behavioural accounts risk being overly conservative, in linking